 What we hadn’t planned for was having to pull the entire event when the 1996 bomb went off and the city centre had to be evacuated.
 Undeterred, we re-staged the event several months later with the same line-up.
 The event was a huge success and we quickly realised there was a need for the festival to become a regular occurrence.

 By 2000, we were commissioning our first major work for the festival, New Futures by Richard Iles.
 Our goal had been to provide a platform for composers and players to realise ambitious projects and help raise their profile in doing so.
-We’ve continued to develop this and now have newly commissioned work at each and every festival.
+We developed this into mjf originals – the UK’s first open jazz commission – and it’s still a cherished part of the festival every year.

-To mark the 2002 Commonwealth Games in Manchester, we ran an international exchange programme as part of the programme of cultural events in the run-up to the games.
-This sparked our ongoing international strand, which today presents debut performances from many international artists each year.
+To mark the 2002 Commonwealth Games in Manchester, we ran an international exchange programme as part of cultural events in the run-up to the games.
+This sparked our ongoing international strand, which today presents UK debut performances from many international artists each year.

 Anniversaries and awards

 2005 marked our tenth festival.
 To celebrate this milestone, we commissioned four very special pieces of work from regional composers to premiere at the festival.
-They achieved national profile and drew sell-out crowds.
-We were also overjoyed that BBC Radio 3 chose to broadcast their flagship contemporary jazz programme Jazz on 3 live from the launch night.
+They sparked national attention and sell-out crowds.
+We were also overjoyed that BBC Radio 3 chose to broadcast their then flagship contemporary jazz programme Jazz on 3 live from the launch night.
 We presented a sleepless nine days of non-stop jazz, in what was widely recognised as our biggest and best festival up until that point.

 By 2013, we were the longest-running music festival in Manchester, we’d commissioned 15 major new works and were attracting over 50,000 people passing through the festival site each year.